 Our recently published Health Intelligence report, “Maximizing the Value of Cannabis-Based Pharmaceuticals,” examines how innovators can maximize the value of cannabis-based pharmaceuticals for patients, prescribers and payers.

-Building on our recently published Health Intelligence report on inclusion, diversity, equity and accessibility (IDEA), we convened an exceptional panel of leaders on October 22nd, 2020, for a webinar to discuss embedding IDEA in research-intensive organizations.
+Building on our recently published Health Intelligence report on inclusion, diversity, equity and accessibility (IDEA), we convened an exceptional panel of leaders for a webinar to discuss embedding IDEA in research-intensive organizations.

 Longwoods Publication: “Fostering Clinical Research in the Community Hospital: Opportunities and Best Practices”

-As we explore in our Longwoods publication, Fostering Clinical Research in the Community Hospital: Opportunities and Best Practices, clinical research can better position community hospitals to test and adopt cutting-edge products, and increase the cost-effectiveness and quality of care.
+As we explore in our Longwoods publication, clinical research can better position community hospitals to test and adopt cutting-edge products, and increase the cost-effectiveness and quality of care.

 For research-intensive organizations, COVID-19 and our collective awakening to the insidious realities of racism have exposed the limitations of accepted approaches to inclusion, diversity, equity and accessibility.